 Both white and brown rice are high in carbohydrates.
 Brown rice is a whole grain.
 It contains more overall nutrition than its paler counterpart.
 Whole-grain foods may help reduce cholesterol and lower the risk of stroke, heart disease, and type 2 diabetes.

 The nutritional information below is based on a serving size of 1/3 cup of cooked rice.
-The nutritional breakdown for white rice is based on average nutrition information for long-grain white rice found in the Department of Agriculture National Nutrient Database.
-The breakdown for brown rice is based on 1/3 cup cooked long-grain brown rice.
+The nutritional breakdown for white rice is average nutrition information for long-grain white rice found in the Department of Agriculture National Nutrient Database.
+The breakdown for brown rice is 1/3 cup cooked long-grain brown rice.

 |Nutrient proximates||Brown rice||White rice|